RB Rashaad Penny among Seahawks to watch in preseason game vs. Broncos

 And that’s what Penny wants to see, too.

 “It’s important for myself, as well, just to get prepared for the season,” he said.
 “To get tackled again, to get used to actually going to the ground and how well my knee can take it.
-But I feel like I’m ready to go and I’m excited to show what I can do.”
+But I feel like I’m ready to go, and I’m excited to show what I can do.”

 Here are a few other Seahawks to watch Saturday night: